 Lucky you — it's time for an iPhone upgrade!
-Ahead of the iPhone 6's announcement on Sept.
-9, it's time to start planning how you'll sell or trade in your old iDevice.
+It's time to start planning how you'll sell or trade in your old iDevice.
 There are the old standbys — Craigslist, eBay, and Gazelle — along with a new trade-in plan from Apple itself that offers a gift card for use at Apple stores or online after evaluation of the older model.

 Ensure you'll get the best value in your transaction — and keep old personal data confidential — by adding the following five tips to your resale to-do list.
 Your sparkly new iPhone 5S or candy-colored iPhone 5C will thank you.